orstavik/JoiComponents/book/chapter3_lifecycle/Problem_StylingSlots.md

   }
 </style>
 <fancy-header><slot><span>Upper Fancy Header</span></slot></fancy-header>
-<header-impl><slot><span>Upper Header Impl</span></slot></header-impl>
 ```

-## Guide to managing CSS and slot in the wild
+What to expect this time?
+(Except no end in sight of the Slot+CSS-expectation-roller-coaster..)
+First, we expect that the outer, freakish `<slot>` elements are treated roughly like an extra `<SPAN>`.
+Second, as the `::slotted(*)` rules apply to a double span as they would a single span,
+we get more or less the same results as in "Example 2" above.

+So:
+1. while the existense of the freakish `<SLOT>` was unexpected, and
+2. that a freakish `<SLOT>` is actively *not* flattened was unexpected,
+3. once these assumptions are corrected, the freakish `<SLOT>` behaves as expected.

+## Discussion

+The above examples are simple, believe it or not.
-This example is simple.
-This example contains the bare minimum needed to illustrate
-how `<SLOT>`s get styled when chained.
-It has:
+They contain the bare minimum needed to illustrate how chained `<SLOT>`s get styled.
+They each have:
+ * 3 documents,
  * 2-3 elements per document,
  * 1-2 styles per document,
- * the style selectors apply directly to the affected elements,
+ * one style CSS rule per document,
- * and the styles are non-inheritable.
+ * and CSS rules of the same type per example.

-In the real world, you should watch out for the following:
+In the real world, things are not that simple.
+To help guide your work and protect your confidence
+while working with styling `<SLOT>`s, we therefore provide the following guidelines:

+## Guidelines: how to style `<SLOT>`s

+1. Anticipate style creep when chaining `<SLOT>`s.
-0. It is naive to expect a `<SLOT>` to behave nicely.
+   It is naive to expect a `<SLOT>` to behave nicely.
    Sure, they often do, and things work out ok in the end.
    But, when `<SLOT>`s get chained, things start going out of control, fast.
    The sad news is that you have to chain `<SLOT>`s.
-   You want to use them across many elements in many situations.
+   You often want to use two or more `<SLOT>`s together at the same time, across many different elements,
-   And so, the most important guideline is to anticipate style creep when chaining `<SLOT>`s.
+   in many situations.
-   Expect the worse, and the chained `<SLOT>`s will hopefully pleasantly surprise you.
+   Expect the most creepy situation going in, and
+   the chained `<SLOT>`s will hopefully pleasantly surprise you.

-1. You forgot to view `<SLOT>` elements as variables being *filled with* content,
-   and not *replaced* by content.
+2. Remember: As variables, `<SLOT>` nodes are *filled with* content, not *replaced* by it.
+   If there is style on the element you don't know where comes from,
-   You might have forgotten that the middle slot is not replaced/vanished, but still alive and kicking
+   you might just have overlooked that the middle slot is not replaced/vanished, but
-   in your CSSOM for the slotted elements.
+   still alive and kicking your slotted elements.
-   If there are styles that are applied that you don't understand, make a flattened DOM rendition of
+   If there are styles that are applied that you don't understand (style creep),
-   the slotted elements with its nested slots on the outside.
+   make the flattened DOM rendition for the slotted elements in *reverse document order*.

-2. Remember that lots of CSS selectors can hit your `<SLOT>`s.
+3. Remember: Lots of CSS selectors can hit your `<SLOT>`s' assigned nodes.
-   Therefore, check the devltools, to see which selectors in which document gets activated and prioritized.
+   Therefore, check the devltools, and see which selectors in which document
+   gets activated and prioritized.

-3. Remember that some CSS rules are inheritable.
-That means that not only styles that are
+4. Remember: CSS rules are inheritable.
+And that applies to `<SLOT>`s' assigned nodes too.
-   directly applied to your nested `<SLOT>` elements, but also to their ancestors,
+   That means that *both* CSS rules that are A) directly applied to your nested `<SLOT>` elements
-   in all three documents, can have a say.
+   *and* B) applied to an ancestor of your your nested `<SLOT>` elements *apply*.

-4. Remember that ::slotted(*) only applies to the immediate assignedNodes of the Slot, and
+5. Remember: `::slotted(*)` only applies to the "assigned children" of a `<SLOT>`.
-   that descendants deeper down the tree will not be affected.
+   "Assigned descendants" of a `<SLOT>` is not captured by the `*`
+   (as they would be by a `* { ... }` in regular CSS rule).

-5. Remember that the elements own fallback nodes are not ::slotted,
+6. Remember: An element's fallback nodes are not `::slotted(*)`.
-   but that slotted fallback nodes are?? todo check this

-6. Remember that any <SLOT> node that do not have a shadowDOM as rootNode will not get flattened at all.
+7. Remember: Any `<SLOT>` node that do not have a shadowDOM as rootNode is *actively not flattened*.

-7. Rest knowingly that you can always blame the person using your custom element for styling it the wrong way.
-   As there is little CSS encapsulation for slotted nodes, there is little you can do to control the style
-   when you make the custom element.
+## References